Brendan-Ward42/Brendan-Ward42/README.md

 Specifically, the repository collects just about every statistic from baseball for a given year.
 It includes full rosters, game box scores and statlines, \
 The biggest issue I ran into with this data is the only way to access it is to download it as a ZIP file that includes EVE and ROS files, neither of which I found a way to display it cleanly.
+I found the [WikiTeam repository] (https://github.com/WikiTeam/wikiteam) under the digital preservation topic.
+It includes tools for downloading and storing wikis.
+As someone who loves to fall down a rabbit hole, I love the idea of preserving the internet's wikis.